Tweed Heads West

 Tweed Heads West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects likely influencing the region.
-Key initiatives include Sceniq Bilambil Heights, Cobaki Lakes Development, Terranora Lakes Masterplanned Community (formerly Terranora Lakes Country Club Redevelopment), and Elysian Heights Residential Development.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 26 projects that are likely to impact the area.
+Notable projects include Sceniq Bilambil Heights, Cobaki Lakes Development, Terranora Lakes Masterplanned Community (formerly known as Terranora Lakes Country Club Redevelopment), and Elysian Heights Residential Development.
+The following list details those projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.